4 August 2026, 14:21

 9. Serial Killers Have Under-Developed Brains, Says New Study (IBTimes)

-10. When children abuse animals: How parents should respond
+10. When children torture animals: How parents should react

 11. Why Men Trophy Hunt: Showing Off and the Psychology of Shame (Psychology Today)